 Yes, I'm out and proud!
 I accept myself and in return am able to be more accepting of others.
 But what I've learned, it doesn't end there.
-Because even in the LGBTQ community, a traditionally marginalized community, there exist a framework that allows me as a gay white male to have privilege while people of color (David, change to Black and brown?) and transgender continue to remain marginalized.
+Because even in the LGBTQ community, a traditionally marginalized community, there exists a framework that allows me as a gay white male to have privilege while people of color and transgender people continue to remain marginalized.

 It's awesome to be part of a diverse community of people.
 However, I am only beginning to understand that is not enough.
 What the last few months have taught me is the need to move forward with intent and courage to break down the systems that perpetuate racism, not only within the LGBTQ community, but outside of it as well.
 And with my white privilege I need to do more to protect and care for people of color (David, change as above) and transgender in a vastly different way than I have in the past.
 I am scared, and am uncertain how, but I know it's no longer an option to just stand by.

 What actions do I take to challenge the systems that perpetuate racism and oppression?
 As a parent of school aged children, take action in their school community.
 As a gay man, take action in my LGBTQ community.
 As a runner, take action in that community.
 Find better ways to use my privilege to speak up within these groups, to disrupt and dismantle the systems I've helped create.